jofas/blog/content/002-first-time-running/index.md

-You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is he talking about, running isn't so bad?
+You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is this about, running isn't so bad?
 Running is not bad at all and it can be a very healthy and rewarding endeavour.
 After all, we were born to run \[[1](#ref-1)\].
 But, as you might have guessed by now, I'm not a responsible adult with working